 Burrata, meaning "buttery" in Italian, is a fresh cheese made from a mix of mozzarella and cream.
 The thin shell is a pasta filata curd made of buffalo and/or cow's milk mozzarella, while the insides contain a soft, doughy, stringy mixture of curd and fresh cream.
 The cheese originated in the Apulia region of Italy, known for sheep farming and agriculture.

 It is traditionally sold in asphodel leaves with a polyethene plastic bag.
 The green colour of asphodel leaves is an indicator of the freshness of the cheese.

 When you cut open a Burrata, it oozes with buttery and creamy panna containing scraps of mozzarella.
-The cream has a rich flavor and has to be eaten immediately since it is a fresh cheese.
-Burrata is usually served fresh at room temperature and beyond 48 hours, it is considered past its prime.
-The taste of Burrata goes well with salads, crusty bread, and prosciutto, fresh tomatoes with olive oil and with spaghetti.
+The cream has a rich flavour and must be eaten immediately.
+Burrata is usually served fresh at room temperature.
+Burrata goes well with salads, crusty bread, prosciutto, and fresh tomatoes with olive oil.